 A gap year, also known as a bridge or sabbatical year, is usually a break in studies between high school and college.
-At Duke, admitted students who confirm their intention to enroll at Duke as first-year undergraduate students can request to defer their enrollment at Duke in order to pursue a gap year experience of their choosing.
+At Duke, students who accept their offer of admission as first-year undergraduate students can request to defer their enrollment at Duke in order to pursue a gap year experience of their choosing.
 For instance, a student admitted to the class of 2027 who takes a gap year will become a member of the class of 2028.
 Popular gap year activities include service, travel, and other personal projects.

 At Duke, our approach to a gap year is simple.
 We believe there are few opportunities in life to take a meaningful amount of time to pause, reflect, and explore.
 There are even fewer opportunities where you can do so knowing you have an exceptional opportunity waiting for you.
-If you are admitted to Duke as a first-year undergraduate and wish to defer your enrollment, you have two options:
+If you are admitted to Duke as a first-year undergraduate, accept your offer of admission, and wish to defer your enrollment, you have two options:

 - To join a cohort of students who are taking intentional gap years that emphasize civic engagement and personal discovery, apply to the Duke Gap Year Program (DGYP).
 DGYP applicants can request from $5000 to $15,000 of funding as part of their application.